nater1067/Blog/source/_posts/2014-09-22-behavior-driven-development-with-behat.markdown

 The completed source code can be found on the behat branch of the Shop-Top repository on GitHub here: https://github.com/nater1067/Shop-Top/tree/behat .

 <h2>What Comes Next</h2>
-Now that you've got Behat running successfully within a Symfony 2 application, it's time to get your hands dirty with more advanced test behavior-driven design.
+Now that you've got Behat running successfully within a Symfony 2 application, it's time to get your hands dirty with more advanced test behavior-driven development.
 You've seen very simple examples of Behat tests, but Behat can do so much more than check simple forms.
 Try adding bundle-specific features with the Symfony 2 Behat bundle.
 Add some tests which check front-end functionality such as AJAX features.
 Tons of information can be found in the Behat docs at http://docs.behat.org .<br />

 Have an improvement for this post?
 What additional Behat functionality would you like included in this post?
 Please comment below.